-If neither of these is an option, then you have a third option, and that is using the occ command. occ is in the nextcloud directory, for example /var/www/nextcloud/occ. occ has a command for resetting all user passwords, user:resetpassword.
-It is best to run occ as the HTTP user, as in this example on Ubuntu Linux:
+If neither of these is an option, then you have a third option, and that is using the occ command.
+See Using the occ command to learn more about using the occ command.

 '''

 $ sudo -u www-data php /var/www/nextcloud/occ user:resetpassword admin

 Enter a new password:

 Confirm the new password:

 Successfully reset password for admin

 '''